Frederick Bradlee

-Frederick Josiah Bradlee, Jr. (December 20, 1892 – April 29, 1970) was an American football player.
+Frederick Josiah Bradlee Jr. (December 20, 1892 – April 29, 1970) was an American football player.
 He was a first-team All-American while attending Harvard University in 1914.
 He was the father of American journalist Ben Bradlee.

 Biography

 Early years

-Bradlee was born December 20, 1892 on Beacon Street in the Back Bay section of Boston, a member of a "Brahmin" Crowninshield family that had lived in Boston since the 17th century.
-He was the son of Eliza Whitwell Thomas and Frederick Josiah Bradlee (1866–1951).
+Bradlee was born December 20, 1892, on Beacon Street in the Back Bay section of Boston, son of Frederick Josiah Bradlee (1866-1951) and Eliza Whitwell, daughter of Arthur Malcolm Thomas.
+Frederick's father, Josiah Bradlee (1837-1902), had married Alice, daughter of Francis Boardman Crowninshield (1809-1877), Speaker of the House of the Massachusetts House of Representatives 1848 and 1849, of the "Brahmin" Crowninshield family that had lived in Massachusetts since the 17th century.